Btryx/Red-And-Blue-Boardgame/README.md

-# A boardgame coded in java for my second sememster subject: Software development in practice
+# A boardgame made with javaFX for my second sememster subject: Software development in practice

 The game
 -------------